PratheepaJ/bootLong/README.md

 `bootLongIndices()` Creates sample indices to construct a moving block bootstrap realization.

-`bootLongPhyloseq()` Creates moving block bootstrap phyloseq realizations: given the block size, this function creates blocks of temporally contiguous observations for each subject by calling `bootLongIndices()`.
+`bootLongPhyloseq()` Creates a moving block bootstrap phyloseq realization: given the block size, this function creates blocks of temporally contiguous observations for each subject by calling `bootLongIndices()`.

 `bootLongMethod()` Computes the adjusted p-values and confidence sets: given a block length, this fucntion calls `bootLongPhyloseq()` to create moving block bootstrap phyloseq realizations.
 Then, it calls ``computeStat`` on each bootstrap realization to compute the statistic and pivotal statistic.
 Finally, this function computes the adjusted p-values and confidence sets.